 |photo taken in between the showers last Saturday

 Doronicum pardalianches is a fully hardy perennial and a member of the Asteraceace family.
 It grows around 2-3 feet tall and has between 2-5 bright yellow single daisy flowers per stem with heart shaped toothed leaves.
 The plant was first introduced to the UK in medieval times as a medicinal herb.
 In fact it has now naturalised across most of Eastern Scotland.
 It was thought that it gave men the power to destroy wild beasts.
 Hence it’s common name Leopards Bane.
 It also was used as a poison and added to raw meat for bait. (from the Journal of the Royal Society of Medicine)

-You can find it growing on the edges of woodlands and on grassy roadside verges and not far from home it turns one steep roadside bank into bright yellow from late Spring into early May.
+You can find it growing on the edges of woodlands.
+As well as on grassy roadside verges.
+Moreover not far from home it turns one steep roadside bank into bright yellow from late Spring into early May.
 Here it drifts undisturbed in dappled shade as it is detested by the rabbits and deer that graze in the surrounding fields.

-As someone who wants to encourage others to grow more wildflowers to give our pollinators a helping hand this would be a great choice for a woodland garden, cottage garden or if you're troubled by rabbits and deer.
-It’s shallow rooted and spreads by rhizomes though it could become invasive if the conditions are just right - but nothing that a spade can’t sort out.
+If you’re troubled by rabbits and deer this is a great choice for a woodland garden or cottage garden.
+It’s shallow rooted and spreads by rhizomes.
+Though it could become invasive if the conditions are just right.
+But nothing that a spade can’t sort out.

 Just as the daffodils finish flowering the Giant Leopards Bane will continue the yellow colour theme in the garden into May.
-If planted amongst the daffodils it can also mask their dying leaves and would look good grown with our native blue forget me nots – Myosotis.
+If planted among the daffodils it can also mask their dying leaves.
+It would also look good grown with our native blue forget me nots – Myosotis.